proyectos-py/test.error/README.md

-# test.errorTwo-sample test for the error distribution in nonparametric regression based on the characteristic function.
+#Two-sample test for the error distribution in nonparametric regression based on the characteristic function.